Fire & EMS

 To contact the Volunteer Fire Department call 911 for an emergency; or contact through the Overton Police Department at the number listed above for non-emergencies.

-It’s easy to become a member of the Champion EMS subscription program.
+It’s easy to become a member of the subscription program.
+Find out more about Champion EMS services and their yearly subscription membership by accessing their website or calling toll-free 877-925-CARE (2273).

-You don’t have to wait for an emergency to call Champion EMS.
+You don’t have to wait for an emergency to call Christus EMS.

 When you need to transfer a patient from one healthcare facility to another, call Christus EMS.
 We provide transfer service with units strategically located throughout East Texas.
 And the patient is handled with the same level of care as any trauma patient.